Erich Hohagen: Operation Barbarossa

+Training assignment and Western Front

+Following a lengthy period of convalescence, Hohagen was posted to a Jagdfliegerschule on 1 March 1942.
+On 1 September, he was placed in command of the Jagdlehrer-Überprüfungsstaffel, a squadron responsible for the evaluation of fighter pilot instructors.

-In January 1943, Hohagen was posted to Jagdgeschwader 2 "Richthofen" (JG 2—2nd Fighter Wing), taking command of its 2.
+On 1 November 1942, Hohagen was posted to Jagdgeschwader 2 "Richthofen" (JG 2—2nd Fighter Wing), taking command of its 7.
 Staffel.
 The Staffel was subordinated to III.
 Gruppe of JG 2 headed by Hauptmann Egon Mayer.
 On 7 April, Hohagen was transferred to Jagdgeschwader 27 (JG 27—27th Fighter Wing) where he was appointed Gruppenkommandeur (group commander) of I. Gruppe.
 He succeeded Hauptmann Hans-Joachim Heinecke who temporarily led the Gruppe after Hauptmann Heinrich Setz had been killed in action on 13 March.
 On 1 June, Hohagen became a victim of friendly fire when he was shot down in his Bf 109 G-6 (Werknummer 16391) 8 km north of Marquise, a village approximately 12 km north-northeast of Boulogne-sur-Mer.
 He successfully bailed out, taking to his parachute, but was injured in the incident.
 The pilot that shot him down was Hauptmann Wilhelm Steinmann, also from JG 27, who misidentified Hohagen's Bf 109 for a Spitfire fighter.
+Due to his injuries, Hohagen was temporarily replaced by Hauptmann Hans Remmer before Hauptmann Ludwig Franzisket officially took command of I. Gruppe of JG 27 on 15 July.

 Hohagen was appointed Gruppenkommandeur of I. Gruppe of JG 2 in August 1943.
 He replaced Major Helmut-Felix Bolz who was transferred.
-On 16 September 1943, Hohagen, was piloting an Focke Wulf Fw 190 A-6 fighter (Werknummer 550532) when his aircraft was hit by the defensive fire of a Boeing B-17 Flying Fortress bomber.
+On 16 September 1943, Hohagen, was piloting an Focke-Wulf Fw 190 A-6 fighter (Werknummer 550532) when his aircraft was hit by the defensive fire of a Boeing B-17 Flying Fortress bomber.
 Hohagen was again wounded and made a forced landing near Rennes, France.
-On 28 September 1944, Hohagen was severely injured, sustaining a skull fracture, when the engine of his Fw 190 A-8 (Werknummer 171559) failed, resulting in another forced landing.
+On 28 September 1944, Hohagen was severely injured, sustaining a skull fracture, when the engine of his Fw 190 A-8 (Werknummer 171559) failed, resulting in a forced landing near the airfield at Merzhausen.
 He was succeeded by Major Walter Matoni as commander of I. Gruppe.